Powerful Visible Patterned Events

 Anyone who refers to the Kurdish issues in each of those countries as being political or ideological, or even situational, clearly doesn’t have a sense of what is actually happening in any of those settings.

 Great Britain has Irish, Scottish, and Welsh groups who all have a sense of separate identity from the English tribe that’s been based in London — and who’s been the dominant group there in that setting for a number of years.
 That long-standing positional dominance by the English tribe in London hasn’t caused the Irish to stop being Irish, or the Welsh to stop being Welsh, or the Scottish tribes to stop being Scotts.
-There hasn’t been any history of those separate groups to disappear or lose identity as a culture and as a group in any of those settings because of that long-standing dominant status by the English over Great Britain.
+There hasn’t been any history of those separate groups to disappear or to lose identity as a culture and as a group in any of those settings because of that long-standing dominant status by the English tribe over Great Britain.

-Over the years, those tribes on those islands have managed to work together to create a governance umbrella for the entire area, but each of the tribes has their full set of Us-Them instincts in place.
+Over the years, those tribes on the British islands have managed to work together to create a governance umbrella for the entire area, but each of the tribes has their full set of Us-Them instincts in place.
 They’ll have their collective interactions governed as an alignment and functional alliance rather than a merger of those groups.

 The tribal instincts are currently most strongly activated in Northern Ireland.
 The tribes there tend to hate each other, insult each other, periodically kill each other, and absolutely do not share schools or political agendas — or even intermarry without the people in that marriage facing major anger, conflict, and rejection by their own family when that happens.

-There are more than 50,000 guns hidden in Ulster because those tribes feel that they aren’t fully an Us for that setting.
+There are more than 50,000 guns still hidden in Ulster because those tribes feel that they aren’t fully an Us for that setting.

 Bangladesh has groups who are so negative toward one another that a girl marrying into another group can permanently destroy the functional future for her siblings in that setting.